ECO 4199 The Art and Science of Monetary Policy Making in Canada

 Please note that some dates may change.

-- November 2019 (date to be confirmed) - The first round of the Governor's Challenge (via SKYPE)
+- November 2020 - The first round of the Governor's Challenge (via SKYPE)

-- February 2020 (date to be confirmed) - The national round of the Governor's Challenge (for the finalist teams)
+- Winter 2021 - The national round of the Governor's Challenge (for the finalist teams)

 uOttawa at the Governor's Challenge